JatinTech1/AQI-Index-Analysis-Dashboard-Power-BI-/README.md

 * Built an interactive **AQI Analysis Dashboard** using Power BI to visualize air quality trends across Indian states.
 * Implemented **DAX measures** and **Power Query transformations** to calculate KPIs and pollutant insights.
-* Integrated **Azure Maps** for geospatial analysis and designed an intuitive UI with slicers and KPIs.
+* Integrated **Azure Maps** for geospatial analysis and designed an intuitive UI with slicers and KPI.

 <img width="1225" height="688" alt="Screenshot 2026-01-14 040535" src="https://github.com/user-attachments/assets/1d3944a6-542f-4b24-8a6d-c9b747f0dbae" />